Curious Cuisiniere

 Rosca de Reyes (Three Kings Bread)

-Rosca de Reyes is a soft, lightly sweet, orange scented bread that is traditionally eaten with a cup of hot chocolate on the Feast of the Epiphany.
+Rosca de Reyes is a soft, lightly sweet, orange-scented bread that is traditionally eaten with a cup of hot chocolate on the Feast of the Epiphany.

-Rosca de Reys are traditionally baked into the shape of a crown and decorated with bright candied fruit (oranges and cherries are most common).
 If you’d like to make your own candied fruit, you can use the same process as our Candied Orange Peel recipe using whole slices of oranges.
 Since you will be baking the fruit after it is on the bread, you can skip the final drying step in the candied peel recipe!

 What is Orange Blossom Water?

-There are many brands of orange blossom water available, but you will probably need to look for it in specialty stores or you can find Orange Blossom Water on Amazon, just make sure you are getting the orange blossom water that is for culinary (and not perfume) uses!
+There are many brands of orange blossom water available, but you will probably need to look for it in specialty stores or you can find What is a substitute for Orange Blossom Water?

 If you can’t find orange blossom water, you can substitute 1-2 drops of orange oil or 2-3 tsp of orange liqueur (like Triple Sec) for each 1/2 tsp of orange blossom water called for in the recipe.